-Common Types of Distracted Driving Pedestrian Accidents?
+What Are Common Causes of Distracted Driving Pedestrian Accidents?

-Whenever drivers look at something other than the road, they are visually distracted.
+Whenever drivers look at something other than the road, that is a visual distraction.
 When many of us think of distracted driving, smartphone use immediately comes to mind.
-While it is certainly true that texting, talking on the phone, checking email, or browsing the internet are certainly distractions, driver distractions can be significantly more low tech.
+Some examples of these distractions are:

 - Browsing the internet

 - Looking for items in the vehicle